Inspections

 Read the Soil Association organic standards for further information on what the inspection process entails.

-an inspector will contact you (anytime between November to June) to arrange your next annual inspection date
+an inspector will contact you via telephone or email to arrange the date

-anything identified as not meeting the standards will be raised at inspection and logged on the Soil Association Certification Client Portal as a non-compliance (NC)
+the inspector will raise anything identified as not meeting the standards, and log these in your Client Portal as a non-compliance (NC)

-once any non-compliances are signed off, our admin team will send an inspection approval email confirming your current certificate / licence remains valid
+once approved, we will send an email confirming that your current certificate or licence remains valid

-if you do not respond or provide evidence to demonstrate meeting the relevant standards by the deadline set then your licence will be suspended
+if you do not respond or provide evidence of meeting the relevant standards by the set deadline, your licence will be suspended

-if you continue to not respond or provide evident to demonstrate meeting the standards, then your licence will be closed
+if you continue not to respond or provide evidence, your licence will be closed

 Inspection checklists